Getting into Beating – Beginners Guide to Shooting

 If you don’t know anyone in the shooting world, getting that first invite can seem elusive.
 Most keepers will have a regular team of beaters that they can call on but they will always be welcoming to newcomers as shoots happen on differing days of the week and they can often be left short.

-The simplest way to get into beating is to find out who the keeper is on your local shoot and either give them a call or knock on their door and offer your services.
-If you are struggling to find out who the keeper is then ask your local landowner or farmer.
+The simplest way to get into beating is to find out who the keeper is on your local shoot and simply give them a call or knock on their door and offer your services.
+If you are struggling to find out who the keeper is then just ask your local landowner or farmer.
 They will almost certainly be able to point you in the right direction.
-If the first keeper doesn’t need anyone then do ask him who his neighbouring keeper is so you keep trying until you are successful.
+If the first keeper doesn’t need anyone then they will be likely to refer you to someone who does, but do feel free to ask who their neighbouring keepers are and keep trying until you are successful.

 No particular skill is needed other than the ability to follow instructions and to be fit enough to handle a full day’s exercise on all terrains and in all weathers.
 No particular equipment is needed either although a good stick and a healthy sense of humour wouldn’t go amiss.
 Having a dog is an added bonus but it needs to be exceedingly well trained and totally under control – otherwise your time beating will be pretty short!